• Skip to primary navigation

 Batteries need to get fully charged between uses.
 Using your golf cart when your batteries aren’t fully charged leads to hard sulfation and can affect battery performance and the range of your batteries.

 Make sure your batteries have enough time to complete a charge cycle before using your cart.
-If possible, charge your batteries every day that you use an electric golf cart.
+If possible, charge your batteries every day and add water after the charge, that you use an electric golf cart.
 Do not drive the vehicle until the battery dies; lead-acid batteries will not last as long if you completely discharge them.

 It’s better to start charging a golf cart battery when there’s enough time to fully charge it before your next trip.